SehwanHong/Artificial-Intelligence/MobileNet/index.md

 Compression based on product quantization, hashing, and pruning, vector quantization and Huffman coding have been proposed in the literature.
 Moreover, Various Factorization have been proposed to speed up pretrained netowrks.

-Another method for traing small networks is distillations which uses a larger network to teach a smaller netwrok.
+Another method for traing small networks is distillations which uses a larger network to teach a smaller network.